railsuser2014/openobject-doc-book-en/source/features/warehouse_management.rst

 Warehouse Management
 ====================

-This module provides functionality to create warehouses according to location.
-For each warehouses Input location ,Output location and stock location can be defined.
+This module provides functionality to manage multi-warehouses, multi and structured stock locations.
+For each warehouses Input location, Output location and stock location can be defined.

 .. raw:: html